Postal voting: France

 Postal voting existed in France until 1975, when it was banned (except in very limited circumstances) due to fears of voter fraud.
 The highly publicized use of widespread postal voting in the 2020 United States presidential election has reignited debate in France about the use of postal voting, but no consensus or concrete plans exist for reintroducing it.

 Germany

 Postal voting is common in Germany, with almost 18.5 million voters, 37% of the electorate, voting by post in the 2025 federal election.
-Absentee voting has existed in Germany since 1957, originally in order to ensure that all German citizens, especially the old, sick, and disabled, and citizens living abroad, have the opportunity to participate in elections.
+Absentee voting has existed in Germany since 1957, originally to ensure that all German citizens, especially the old, sick, and disabled, and citizens living abroad, have the opportunity to participate in elections.
 At first, postal voters had to state why they could not cast their vote in person on Election Day; but this requirement was dropped in 2008, allowing everyone to use postal voting.
-Like in many other countries, in more recent years voting by mail has become increasingly popular among younger and non-disabled citizens residing within the country; as such, various tools are being developed to help citizens, both domestic and abroad, more easily apply for postal voting.
+Like in many other countries, in more recent years voting by mail has become increasingly popular among younger and non-disabled citizens residing within the country.